Our Story

 ❖ Many more exhibitions and initiatives supporting emerging artists

-These early projects — especially Full Circle Art Africa and our Vodoun research program — laid the foundation for our curatorial philosophy today.
-They continue to inform our commitment to cultural exchange and artistic sovereignty.
+These foundational projects — especially Full Circle Art Africa and our Vodoun research initiative — continue to shape our curatorial philosophy today.
+They are a testament to our commitment to cultural exchange, transmission, and artistic sovereignty.